TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 ### DB Schema & Direct User Control

-RDS for MariaDB provides management from the web console to make it easier to manage DB schemas and users, but it also provides the feature to set up so that users can control themselves.
+RDS for MariaDB provides management from the console to make it easier to manage DB schemas and users, but it also provides the feature to set up so that users can control themselves.
 Direct control grants all currently created users the following privileges.

 ```sql
 GRANT CREATE,DROP,LOCK TABLES,REFERENCES,EVENT,ALTER,INDEX,INSERT,SELECT,UPDATE,DELETE,CREATE VIEW,SHOW VIEW,CREATE ROUTINE,ALTER ROUTINE,EXECUTE,CREATE USER,PROCESS,RELOAD,REPLICATION SLAVE,REPLICATION CLIENT,SHOW DATABASES, CREATE TEMPORARY TABLES,TRIGGER ON *.* TO '{user_id}'@'{host}' WITH GRANT OPTION;